tranduc22104-star/nova-bank-credit-risk-analysis/README_eng.md

 # ⚠️ Limitations & Responsible Use

-Dự án này là một portfolio implementation **danh mục/phân tích** và không nên được xem là một hệ thống credit decision-making vận hành thực tế.
+This project is a **portfolio/analytics implementation** and should not be considered a production credit decisioning system.

-- Các mối quan hệ quan sát được trong bộ dữ liệu không tự chúng chứng minh quan hệ nhân quả.
+- Observed relationships in the dataset do not by themselves establish causality.
 - Risk segmentation thresholds are intended only to guide review, not to serve as automatic approval/rejection rules.
-- Hiệu suất mô hình phụ thuộc vào bộ dữ liệu và phương pháp đánh giá.
+- Model performance depends on the dataset and evaluation methodology.
-- The current Logistic Regression model may not capture nonlinear relationships as well as more advanced models.
+- The current Logistic Regression model may not capture nonlinear relationships as effectively as more advanced models.
 - The Power BI report is intended to support human review rather than replace credit policy, compliance requirements, or professional judgment.
-- Power BI mô hình ngữ nghĩa và cơ sở dữ liệu có thể cần được đồng bộ lại sau khi quy trình có thay đổi.
+- The Power BI semantic model and database may need to be synchronized again after pipeline changes.

 ---

 # 📖 Documentation

-- [`PIPELINE.md`](docs/PIPELINE.md) — processing workflow end-to-end và model workflow
+- [`PIPELINE.md`](docs/PIPELINE.md) — end-to-end processing and model workflow
 - [`HIEN_TRANG_HE_THONG.md`](docs/HIEN_TRANG_HE_THONG.md) — current system/database status
 - [`NHAT_KY_CONG_VIEC.md`](docs/NHAT_KY_CONG_VIEC.md) — project execution log
 - [`Phân tích nợ xấu.pdf`](Phân%20tích%20nợ%20xấu.pdf) — Power BI report exported as PDF